Panasonic G80 vs Sony A7R II

 It is notable that the A7R II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The G80 lacks such a headphone port.

-Both the G80 and the A7R II have been discontinued, but can regularly be found used on eBay.
+Both the G80 and the A7R II have been discontinued, but can regularly be found used on ebay.
 The A7R II was replaced by the Sony Alpha A7R III, while the G80 was followed by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic G80 Manual (free pdf) or the online Sony A7R II Manual.
+Further information on the features and operation of the G80 and A7R II can be found, respectively, in the Panasonic G80 Manual (free pdf) or the online Sony A7R II Manual.

 So what conclusions can be drawn?
 Is the Panasonic G80 better than the Sony A7R II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.